yennanliu/CS_basics/doc/cheatsheet/heap.md

 - Intro
     - https://leetcode.com/explore/learn/card/heap/
     - In many CS applications, we only need to `access the largest or smallest element` in the dataset.
 We DO NOT care about `the order of other data in the data set`.
-How do we efficiently access the largest or smallest element in the current dataset?
-The answer would be `Heap`.
+How do we efficiently access the largest or smallest element in the current dataset? -> The answer would be `Heap`.
-    - heap is a "complete binary tree"
+    - `Heap` is a "complete binary tree"

     - Priority Queue (PQ)
         - Priority queue is one of the implementations of heap